Linctoia/your-first-lab-missionu-000/README.md

 # Solving Your First Lab

 Now that you've got the Learn IDE up and running, you're going to use it to solve your very first lab on Learn.
-You've really got something going on now.

 ## Objectives